-This Comparative Report of the SWOT results had shown the commonly shared similarities and differences of each participating country.
-In this final section the main SWOT aspects will be illustrated and discussed which aims at providing further suggestions for investigations and development of new Lifelong Learning strategies in the European context to increase equal conditions for learning at all educational stages.
+This comparative analysis of the national-level SWOT results showed the similarities and differences between each participating country.
+In this final section the main SWOT aspects will be illustrated and discussed, with the aim of providing further suggestions for investigation and development of new Lifelong Learning strategies in the European context targeting to the widening of participation and equity in education and training in all of their forms and at all phases in the life of people.